variousauthors/the-valley/NEXTSTEPS.md

      - put some objects around the bounds so that you can see if you are in fact colliding, watch the VRAM

-- [] bug: stop waiting for vblank in the fade in/out it should set up draw instructions, just like draw
+- [NAH] bug: stop waiting for vblank in the fade in/out it should set up draw instructions, just like draw
 - [NAH] maybe make sub overworld maps more like "groves" and "ruins" rather than "paths" so that it makes sense to exit from wherever
   - after playing around with these it seems fine
-- [] try implementing a visual distinction between "inner maze" and outer maze
+- [NAH] try implementing a visual distinction between "inner maze" and outer maze
      - inner maze could be more dilapidated
-- [] expand the desert to fill up the remaining bytes
+- [NAH] expand the desert to fill up the remaining bytes

 - [] create paratext! lore, manual, box art!!!
+     - I'll do this after letting the game sleep for a bit I will play it again and then make a nice itch.io page

 ### v0.8.9 Feedback
  - [x] remove the river from the north side of the map